sonixz/my-very-first-days-with-iac/day1/README.md

 First!
-Let's create a ps1 file to put some variables for our deployement deployment script.
+Let's create a ps1 file to put some variables for our deployment script.
 We will name this file var.ps1.
 This file will follow us in the next few days.

 Day1 objective;